algorandfoundation/ARCs/ARCs/arc-00xx.md

 > - Mint an Algorand Standard Asset (ASA) that MUST specify the properties defined
 >   in the [metadata section](#metadata).
 In addition:
 >   - The `Manager`, `Reserve` and `Freeze` addresses SHOULD be set to the
->     account of the controlling smart contract.
+>     account of the controlling Smart Contract.
 >   - The remaining fields are left to the implementation, which MAY set `Total`
 >     to `2 ** 64 - 1` to enable dynamically increasing the circulating supply
 >     of the asset.